AsifNazar07/Metaverse-STGNN-Multimodal-RL/README.md

 Metaverse-STGNN-Multimodal-RL

-A Multimodal–Driven Spatio-Temporal GNN and Reinforcement Learning Framework for Metaverse Resource Orchestration
+A Multimodal-Driven Spatio-Temporal GNN and Reinforcement Learning Framework for Intent-Aware Resource Orchestration in Metaverse Environments

+Overview

-This repository contains the full experimental implementation from our research testbed integrating:
+This repository provides the full experimental implementation of the framework proposed in our manuscript on multimodal, intent-aware resource orchestration for 6G Metaverse workloads.

-Multimodal encoders (Image → Text, Speech → Text, Motion → Text)
+The system integrates:

+Multimodal intent extraction (vision, speech, motion)

-Spatio-Temporal Graph Neural Network (ST-GNN) for resource prediction
+Spatio-Temporal Graph Neural Networks (ST-GNN) for resource forecasting

-FastAPI online inference server

-Kubernetes autoscaling pipeline (Docker Desktop K8s)

-Prometheus + Grafana monitoring stack
+Semantic–Structural Intent Verification (SSIV)

+Intent-Based Networking (IBN) translation

 Multi-Agent Reinforcement Learning (MARL) for closed-loop orchestration

-Live ST-GNN-driven simulation environment
+Kubernetes-native enforcement with Prometheus/Grafana monitoring

-The goal of this system is to demonstrate a real-time, intent-aware, multimodal resource orchestration framework for metaverse environments, aligning with the methodology presented in the paper.
+The implementation is designed to demonstrate real-time, predictive, and intent-assured orchestration consistent with the methodology and evaluation reported in the paper.

 Repository Structure
 Metaverse-STGNN-Multimodal-RL/